rjchen8/unshortify/README.md

 # Unshortify

 Unshortify is a URL "unshortener".
 It takes a URL that has been put through a URL shortener, and returns the original link.
 A preview of the site is also shown.
-Two APIs are used - one for the "unshortening", and the other for the site preview.
+Two APIs are used - one for the "unshortening" (unshorten.me), and the other for the site preview (LinkPreview).

 ---